Hong Kong Travel Guide

 - Visit the temples – There are a large number of traditional temples and heritage sites throughout the city.
 You can visit the Miu Fat Buddhist Monastery, Lo Pan Temple, Sha Tin Che Kung Temple, or the Yuen Yuen Institute.
 Check out the Cultural Kaleidoscope program for an even more in-depth experiences of local culture.

-- The Peak Tram - This tram takes you to the top of the Peak, Hong Kong Island’s largest mountain, which reaches 522 meters.
-This is an spectacular way to view the skyscapers of Victoria Harbor and Kowloon and marvel at the encompassing beauty of the surrounding hills.
+- The Peak Tram – This tram takes you to the top of the Peak, Hong Kong Island’s largest mountain, which reaches 1700 feet.
+This is a spectacular way to view the skyscrapers of Victoria Harbor and Kowloon while you marvel at the encompassing beauty of the surrounding hills.

-- Visit the street markets – These are possibly the best place to soak up the atmosphere, the busy vibe and sights and sounds of Hong Kong.
-The best markets to go to are the Ladies Market, Temple Street Night Market and the Stanley Market.
+- Visit the street markets – These are possibly the best place to soak up the atmosphere, busy vibe, sights and sounds of Hong Kong.
+The best markets to go to are the Ladies Market, Temple Street Night Market, and the Stanley Market.

 - Sheung Wan District – Famous for its bird’s nest and shark fin soup (which you should not eat), this area reflects a vintage charm.
 High end apartment and office blocks tower over small stores and traditional markets.

 - Jungle trekking – You can explore or trek along one or more of the eight different “geo-areas” distributed across the Sai Kung Volcanic Rock Region and Northeast New Territories Sedimentary Rock Region.

-- Disneyland and Ocean Park- If you’re on a family trip, or even if you’re a backpacker in touch with your inner child, head to Disneyland or Ocean Park for a fun-filled day.
-Hang out with Mickey Mouse or shake hands with sea creatures.
+- Disneyland and Ocean Park – If you’re on a family trip, or even if you’re a backpacker in touch with your inner child, head to Disneyland or Ocean Park for a fun-filled day.
+Hang out with Mickey Mouse and shake hands with sea creatures.
 You can see Giant Pandas at Ocean Park, which makes in itself justifies the whole visit.

 - Visit Mongkok – Highly recommended, this area is home to shopping, food, and nightlife.